leedsrising/leedsrising/README.md

 ## I'm a PM at Bloomberg.
 I graduated from Cornell University with a B.S. in Computer Science and a B.S. in Operations Research and Information Engineering.
 Lets talk shop about product / data science / design !

+- My hobbies include squash, glassblowing, weightlifting, drawing, and doing architecture tours with my dad (who is an architect himself)!
+Also an avid student of psychology (most recently - have been learning more about identifying the neural foundations of epistemic curiosity and information-seeking).
+Psychology, information retention, and the power of nostalgia play and important and interesting role in the vision for the value proposition of my startup Iris photo!

 - 📫   Reach me at: leedsrising [at] gmail [dot] com

 ---